Agent Memory Systems

 Coverage

 Two coverage tiers.
-Systems with open-source repos get the deep path: clone the repo, read the code, write a review note here.
-Systems known only from a README or paper get the lightweight path: snapshot a single page into kb/sources/, run /ingest, and optionally add a standard note under lightweight/ when the system needs a stable place in this collection.
+Systems with inspectable implementations get the deep path: clone the repo, read the code, write a review note here.
+Systems known only from a README, paper, spec, or non-implementation repo get the lightweight path: snapshot the source into kb/sources/, run /ingest, and optionally add a standard note under lightweight/ when the system needs a stable place in this collection.

 Browse the roster: